StanleyLiu17/automatic-background-extraction/README.md

 ## TODOS
 * Optimize SegNet training
-* Complete inpainting dataset by manually inpainting over the rest of iSAID, and build validation / testing datasets
+* Complete inpainting dataset by manually inpainting and augmentation of the rest of the iSAID training, validation, and testing datasets
 * Complete EdgeConnect training and optimize parameters
 * Optimize as needed based on the collected datasets of areas of interest
+* Various minor optimizations

 ## EdgeConnect License
 Licensed under a [Creative Commons Attribution-NonCommercial 4.0 International.](https://creativecommons.org/licenses/by-nc/4.0/)